arrdem/oxcart/README.md

 in each iteration is random on each pair of possible functions which kills the branch predictor and increases the inlining cost.

+## Limitations & Assumptions

+ - Defs are all static
+ - Metadata does not exist on top level forms
+ - All metadata on defs, namespaces can be discarded

 ## License

 Copyright © 2014 Reid McKenzie.